lordmulder/MParallel/README.md

 ## `--input=<FILE>`

 Read additional commands from the specified **FILE**.
 The specified **FILE** needs to be a plain text file, containing one command per line.
-If the file contains any *non*-US-ASCII, it is expected to be in *UTF-8* text encoding.
+Each *line* is interpreted like a full command-line.
+Using separators *within* a line is **not** required or supported, because commands are delimited by line breaks.
+If the file contains any characters other than plain US-ASCII, it is expected to be in *UTF-8* text encoding by default.
+Use the option `--utf16` in order to force UTF-16 encoding.

 ## `--stdin`

-Read additional commands from **STDIN** stream.
-The data passed on the STDIN needs to be plain text, containing one command per line.
-If the stream contains any *non*-US-ASCII, the *UTF-8* text encoding is assumed.
+Read additional commands from the **STDIN** stream.
+The data on **STDIN** needs to be plain text, containing one command per line.
+Each *line* is interpreted like a full command-line.
+Using separators *within* a line is **not** required or supported, because commands are delimited by line breaks.
+If the stream contains any characters other than plain US-ASCII, it is expected to be in *UTF-8* text encoding by default.
+Use the option `--utf16` in order to force UTF-16 encoding.

+This option is typically used to process lines produced by other programs or by shell functions.
+In the shell (cmd.exe) the **STDOUT** of another program can be "connected" to the **STDIN** of MParallel using a pipe operator (`|`).
+Note, however, that shell functions like `dir` may **not** output *UTF-8* by default.
+Set the shell to *UTF-8* mode (`chcp 65001`) in advance!

 ## `--logfile=<FILE>`